jondot/crunch/README.md

 A fast to iterate, fast to run, Go based toolkit for ETL and feature extraction on Hadoop.

+Use [crunch-starter](https://github.com/jondot/crunch-starter) for a boilerplate project to kickstart a production setup.

 ## Quick Start